aetperf/aetperf.github.io/_posts/2024-05-30-An-Hybrid-information-retriever-with-DuckDB.md

     return df
 ```

+The following scores are computed:
+- `sem_sc` : semantic score
+- `sem_sc_n` : normalized semantic score
+- `lex_sc` : lexical score
+- `lex_sc_n` : normalized lexical score
+- `convex_sc` : convex/hybrid score

 We also included in this function some timing measures of the semantic and lexical searches.
 The hybrid search function can be called in an interactive manner using the following piece of code:

 ```python
 from pynput import keyboard